Samson-Option/Computer_Vision/Computer Vision/Self_Driving_Car_Project_Description.md

    import os
    import matplotlib.pyplot as plt from sklearn.utils import shuffle
  3. banlanced the data.
 Becuase most routes were straight lines.
-Used matplotlib to draw a histgram.
+Used matplotlib to draw a histogram.
 Set one bin size max=700. from Removed Images: 7793 and Remaining Images: 3026